Stanford Acceptance Rate | Requirements, SAT/ACT Scores, GPA, & Admission

 Stanford is very competitive for SAT scores with this score.

-The New SAT’s 25th percentile score is 1440, and its 75th percentile score is 1550.
+The New SAT’s 25th percentile score is 1440, and its 75th percentile is 1550.
 In other words, 1440 on the New SAT indicates below-average performance, while 1550 indicates above-average performance.

 Stanford’s ACT Requirements